M-Variance Asymptotics and Uniqueness of Descriptors: Introduction

-In the literature on the asymptotics of m-estimators on non-Euclidean data spaces, it is usually assumed that the population value of the descriptor is unique.
-However, straight forward examples like two uniform modes centered at antipodal points of a circle or a uniform distribution on the equator of a sphere show that the population mean may not be unique.
+In the literature on the asymptotics of M-estimators on non-Euclidean data spaces, it is usually assumed that the population value of the descriptor is unique.
+However, while \cite{Sturm03} showed that the population Fr\'echet mean is unique on spaces with non-positive Alexandrov curvature, this need not hold on positively curved spaces, as illustrated by straight forward examples like two uniform modes centered at antipodal points of a circle or a uniform distribution on the equator of a sphere.
 On the other hand, real data always consists only of finitely many values, therefore one might ask whether the sample descriptor is unique under more general conditions. \cite{AM14} showed that for a sample from a continuously distributed random variable the sample Fr\'echet mean is almost surely unique.

 Given this result, one may be tempted to rely on the sample mean as a meaningful data descriptor, since it is unique under general conditions.
-Furthermore, it is conceivable that the result can be generalized to a broad class of m-estimators.
+Furthermore, it is conceivable that the result can be generalized to a broad class of M-estimators.
 However, it is not clear, whether a sample with a unique descriptor may have been drawn from a population with non-unique descriptor.
 If this is the case, the full descriptor set of the population is not adequately reflected by the sample descriptor and conclusions from the sample descriptor may be invalid.

-Here, we approach this problem and devise a hypothesis test for non-uniqueness of the population descriptor.
-The hypothesis test proceeds in three steps.
-First, for a sample of size $n$ determine the sample descriptor $\mun$ and generate $B$ n-out-of-n bootstrap samples and calculate the bootstrap descriptors $\mu_{n,n}^{*,i}$.
-Second, determine whether there are multiple clusters in the set of bootstrap descriptors $\{\mu_{n,n}^{*,i}\}_i$ and count the number $k$ of bootstrap descriptors, which are in another cluster than $\mun$.
-Last, if $2k/B < \alpha$ reject the null hypothesis of a non-unique descriptor and conclude at level $\alpha$ that the descriptor $\mu$ is unique.
-If the test does not reject, one has to take possible non-uniqueness of the descriptor into account.

-The null hypothesis of the test we propose states that the population descriptor is not unique.
-This is done for two reasons, one conceptually and one practical.
-First, in this setup, the alternative is the safe case, in which standard tools can be applied, while caution is advisable if the test does not reject the null.
-Thus, the error of first kind, assuming the situation is safe when it is not, appears the right error to bound.
-Second, the distribution of the test statistic under the null must be known in order to be able to give quantiles, while the distribution of the test statistic under the alternative is useful to determine the power of the test.
-In cases like ours, where the distribution of the test statistic under the alternative is unknown, the power of the test can be explored numerically.